joeduffy/joeduffy.github.io/_posts/2016-04-10-performance-culture.md

 of this infrastructure.
 Here is the bare minimum in my book:

 * All commits must pass a set of gated performance tests beforehand.
-* Any commits that slip past this and regress performance are reverted without question (zero tolerance).
+* Any commits that slip past this and regress performance are reverted without question.
+I call this the zero tolerance rule.
-* Continuous performance telemetry is reported, both out of the lab and from flighting/live metrics.
+* Continuous performance telemetry is reported from the lab, flighting, and live environments.
 * This implies that performance tests and infrastructure have a few important characteristics:
     - They aren't noisy.
     - They measure the "right" thing.